naszam/ants-review/README.md

   - Interacting with the User Interface (Proof of Concept):
     - Anyone can add an AntReview specifying IPFS Has of requirements, Deadline Timestamp, Ether value of the AntReview reward.

- The DApp has been deployed on IPFS via [Fleek](https://fleek.co/): https://antsreview.on.fleek.co
+ The DApp (PoC) has been deployed on IPFS via [Fleek](https://fleek.co/): https://antsreview.on.fleek.co

 ## Inspiration & References